0dan0/qr/docs/control/extensions/README.md

 # Extensions and Other Smaller Additions

-After the release of the the first Labs firmware for HERO8, heard the feedback and added features wherever possible.
-Some of the more major features got there own page, the rest are documented in this collection.
+After the release of the the first Labs firmware for HERO8, we heard the feedback and added features wherever possible.
+Some of the more major features got their own page, the rest are documented in this collection.

 ## Miscellaneous Metadata controls.